 The following plots show the same measures as before but for a green glow lamp.
 Here the striking voltage is 107 V (102 V when reversed), the maintaining voltage is 57 V (64 V) and the dynamic resistance is 2 kΩ (3.2 kΩ).

-Current as a function of voltage for a green fluorescent glow lamp.
-Voltage and current as a function of time for a green fluorescent glow lamp.
+Current as a function of voltage and as functions of time for a green

 If you want to do similar measurements yourself with your oscilloscope, an insulation transformer and a suitable high voltage probes are a must.